vfriver/MyogenesisHumanMouse/README.md

 # Interactive Exploration

-To facilitate the study of these transcriptional shifts, we provide a Shiny Application (found in app.R).
+To facilitate the study of these transcriptional shifts, we provide a Shiny Application (found in Dataforshiny).
 This tool allows researchers to:

 Search for any gene of interest (Human/Mouse orthologs).